ghostlyminnty1/loading_page_rbx/README.md

 # loading_page_rbx
-A loading screen for roblox game
+A main menu

-this is for backup and for using in Roblox game development. for this it's about loading screen
+this is for backup and for using in Roblox game development. for this it's about main menu after loading screen

 user need to make their first UI for the screen before be able to use the code.